C-Stew/c-stew.github.io-old/index.md

 ## What games do I play most?

-It's highly likely most of the content you'll see from me will be Destiny 2, but I play many other great games on PS5, PC and Nintendo.
+It's highly likely most of the content you'll see from me will be Destiny 2 and Minecraft, but I play many other great games on PS5, PC and Nintendo.
 Destiny 2 is what I enjoy the most barring burnout, so that's why I plan to stream it!

 ## PC Specs